steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 ```

 #### Setting Aside a Validation Set
-I need to set aside some of the data to evaluate how my training will go.
+I need to set aside some of the data to keep track of how my learning is going.
 This is called a *validation set*.
 I like to automatically split out a random subset of examples for this purpose.
 PyTorch doesn’t provide an easy way to do that out of the box, so I used <a title="GitHub" href="https://github.com/pytorch/tnt">PyTorchNet</a>.
 It’s not in PyPI, so I installed it straight from GitHub:

 ```bash
 pip install git+https://github.com/pytorch/tnt.git